-10.2 Have there been any significant legal and/or regulatory developments over recent years impacting private equity investors or transactions and are any anticipated?
+10.1 Have there been any significant legal and/or regulatory developments over recent years impacting private equity investors or transactions and are any anticipated?

-The AIFMD has resulted in private equity funds which operate in the EU becoming subject to additional regulation.
-In relation to private equity transactions, the new regulation imposes new disclosure requirements in relation to portfolio companies and new restrictions on the ability of private equity fund buyers to release assets from portfolio companies (the so-called "asset-stripping" rules).
-These obligations apply to all private equity funds that are managed within the EU and also any private equity funds that are marketed to investors in EU Member States pursuant to the AIFMD private placement regimes.
+The AIFMD has resulted in PE funds which operate in the EU becoming subject to additional regulation.
+In relation to PE transactions, the new regulation imposes new disclosure requirements in relation to portfolio companies and new restrictions on the ability of PE fund buyers to release assets from portfolio companies (the so-called "asset-stripping" rules).
+These obligations apply to all PE funds that are managed within the EU and also any PE funds that are marketed to investors in EU Member States pursuant to the AIFMD private placement regimes.